adnnor/magento2-installation-instructions/README.md

 We are going to setup the AWS EC2 instance for Magento 2.4.5 using Ubuntu 22.
 These instruction includes the following features;

-Notes
-- This guide is created for learning purposes, its is not recommended for production servers.
-- Please help me to improve this guide.

 Make sure your EC2 instance has minimum 5GB of RAM and 3 CPUs

 ## Technology stack